Evaluation of LLM Chatbots for OSINT-based Cyber Threat Awareness: Background and Related work

 The reviewed papers in this section primarily focused on evaluating and testing the commercial ChatGPT model, with limited attention given to assessing open-source chatbot models in the context of cybersecurity applications.
-Moreover, to the best of our knowledge, there is a notable absence of comprehensive comparative studies explicitly dedicated to open-source chatbots within the specialized field of cybersecurity.
-This gap in existing research underscores the need to comprehensively examine open-source chatbot models, their effectiveness, and their potential contributions to enhancing cyber threat awareness and detection.
-Furthermore, researchers have yet to evaluate chatbots for two specific downstream tasks in the cybersecurity domain.
-However, for the NER task in the public domain, the ChatGPT model has been evaluated \cite{sun2023pushing}.
-Our study aims to fill this gap by carefully comparing open-source chatbots in the context of a CTI application, considering two NLP tasks.
+Moreover, to the best of our knowledge, there is a notable absence of comprehensive comparative studies explicitly dedicated to open-source chatbots within the specialized field of OSINT-based CTI.
+This gap in existing research underscores the need to examine open-source chatbot models, their effectiveness, and their potential contributions to enhancing cyber threat awareness and detection.
+Although there are specialized state-of-the-art models, including DL models that excel at CTI binary classification and NER tasks~\cite{dionisio2019cyberthreat,dionisio2020towards,alves2021processing}, no comparative study has been conducted to determine whether LLM-based chatbots can compete with their performance.
+If they can provide competitive results, CTI tools could be changed to integrate LLM chatbots into the OSINT processing pipeline, decreasing the tools' complexity and maintenance costs.
+By employing general-purpose LLM chatbots, tasks related to CTI data collection, curation, labelling, and model training and updating would no longer be as necessary as they are for specialized models.

+Our study aims to fill this gap by carefully comparing open-source and publicly available paid chatbots in the context of an OSINT-based CTI application, considering two downstream NLP tasks: binary classification and NER.

-\section{LLM-based Chatbots}
+\section{LLM-based chatbots}

 LLM-based chatbots simulate human-like conversations with users through text or speech interaction.
-Chatbots can offer users more intelligent and contextually relevant responses to queries by utilizing LLMs' language generation and comprehension capabilities.
-LLM-powered chatbots have grown in popularity in various fields such as customer service, virtual assistants, and information retrieval.
-This section reviews commercial and open-source chatbot models, providing a comparative analysis of eight chatbot models, namely, LLaMA, GPT4all, Dolly 2.0, Stanford Alpaca, Alpaca-LoRA, Vicunna, Falcon, and ChatGPT.
-We aim to assess their effectiveness in detecting cybersecurity-related texts and identifying relevant entities.
-By examining their capabilities in these specific domains, we aimed to gain insights into the strengths and weaknesses of each model.
+They offer users more intelligent and contextually relevant responses to queries by utilizing LLMs' language comprehension and generation capabilities.
+This section reviews the eight state-of-the-art commercial and open-source chatbot models available at the time of writing, namely, LLaMA, GPT4all, Dolly 2.0, Stanford Alpaca, Alpaca-LoRA, Vicunna, Falcon, and ChatGPT.
+We used these models in our experimental evaluation (Section~\ref{Experimental Results}) to assess their effectiveness in detecting cybersecurity-related texts and identifying relevant entities.